alexz-enwp/wikitools/README.md

   * Can only do what the API can do.
 On a site without the edit-API enabled (disabled by default prior to MediaWiki 1.14), you cannot edit/delete/ protect pages, only retrieve information about them.
-  * May have issues with some non-ASCII characters.
-Most of these bugs should be resolved, though full UTF-8 support is still a little flaky
   * Usage on restricted-access (logged-out users can't read) wikis is mostly untested